SoftwareAG/c8y-docs/content/device-integration/device-integration-rest-bundle/integration-life-cycle.md

         "successful": true
     } ]

-Afterwards, the device respectively the agent needs to subscribe to notifications for operations.
+Afterwards, the device respectively the agent must subscribe to notifications for operations.
 This is done using a POST request with the ID of the device as subscription channel.
 In our example, the Raspberry Pi runs an agent and has ID 2480300:

     POST /notification/operations HTTP/1.1
     Content-Type: application/json